 - Total gross wages, total Social Security wages (up to the maximum for each employee each year), and total Medicare wages

 - Totals withheld from employee pay for federal, state, and local income taxes

 - Totals withheld for the employee share of Social Security and Medicare

 - Totals withheld for all optional donations, such as charitable giving, union dues, and others

 In addition, you must set aside an amount equal to the total Social Security and Medicare deduction.

 Payables are amounts that are owed by your company to others, but which have not yet been paid.
 The total for each category for each paycheck creates several payables that are owed to federal and state (and sometimes local) agencies.

-When you create a payroll (all the payroll checks), you must set aside money for these payables, to be paid when
+When you create a payroll (all the payroll checks), you must set aside money for the following payables:

-- And payables for other voluntary deductions, like United Way, 401(k) deductions, and employee portion of health plan costs.
+- Payables for other voluntary deductions: This includes United Way, 401(k) deductions, and the employee portion of health plan costs